Teddy Lehman: Tampa Bay Buccaneers

 He signed with the Tampa Bay Buccaneers as an unrestricted free-agent on March 4, 2008.
 However, he was released on July 25.

-Second stint with Lions
+Detroit Lions (second stint)

 On July 26, 2008, Lehman re-signed with the Detroit Lions.
 His No. 54 taken by Gilbert Gardner, Lehman was assigned No. 58.
 He was placed on Injured Reserve on August 4.
 On August 8, he was taken off IR and released.

 Buffalo Bills

-Lehman was signed by the Buffalo Bills on November 7, 2008 after cornerback Ashton Youboty was placed on injured reserve.
+Lehman was signed by the Buffalo Bills on November 7, 2008, after cornerback Ashton Youboty was placed on injured reserve.

 Las Vegas Locomotives

 Lehman signed with the Las Vegas Locomotives of the United Football League on August 5, 2009.

 Jacksonville Jaguars

-On May 11, 2010 Teddy Lehman signed a contract with the Jacksonville Jaguars.
-He was one of eight players that participated in the club’s May 1–3 mini-camp on a tryout basis.
+On May 11, 2010, Teddy Lehman signed a contract with the Jacksonville Jaguars.
+He was one of eight players that participated in the club's May 1–3 mini-camp on a tryout basis.
 On September 3, 2010, he was released by the Jaguars.